Manteo High School: Sports

 Manteo's sports teams play under the name "Redskins".
 The school has teams for 22 varsity sports, as well as 5 JV sports.
-Manteo is a 2A school and is a member of the Northeastern coastal conference, which is a combined 2A/3A conference.
-Manteo’s conference rival is First Flight High School, which is a 3A school approximately 15 miles away.
-The 2 schools were together until 2004.
+Manteo is a 2A school and is a member of the Albemarle Athletic Conference (AAC).
+Their local rival is First Flight High School, which is a 4A school approximately 15 miles away.

 Mascot

 The school's mascot is the Redskins.
 Decades of controversy surround the intention of the name, most notably in 2002 when the NC State Board of Education and State Advisory Council on Indian Education sent an action statement to the state's 117 school districts requesting they review their policies and procedures toward Indian mascots.
 Former State Board of Education member, Eddie Davis, spoke against the Redskins mascot during the public comment period of a Dare County Board of Education meeting in Sept 2008.
 Following the murder of George Floyd and the Washington Redskins name controversy in 2020, rival campaigns to either retire or retain the mascot circulated.
 In June, 2020 the chief of the local Algonquian Indians of NC Roanoke-Hatteras Council issued a statement requesting the mascot be removed.
-On Oct 13, 2020, the Dare County School Board voted to endorse the Manteo High School Redskins and Manteo Middle School Braves.
+On October 13, 2020, the Dare County School Board voted to endorse the Manteo High School Redskins and Manteo Middle School Braves.